guinslym/CPLS-Gallery/content/_index.md

 title: Capital Parking Lot Lines Painting- Photo Gallery #toronto #ottawa #hamilton #barrie
 featured_image: pathway.jpg # default: first image in this directory
 # featured_image on the home page is used for OpenGraph cards, etc.
+description: See example of parking lot line projects.
 menus:
   main:
     name: Home
     weight: -1
 # sub-galleries on list pages are sorted by date and weight (descending)
 ---